epmoyer/majortom/README.md

 ![](docs/img/majortom_banner.png)

-MajorTom enables simple file system navigation with shortcuts.
+Navigate your file system using shortcuts.

-MajorTom is here to get you where you need to go.

 ### List shortcuts
 Use `to` (with no arguments) to list your current shortcuts.